-• Ms. Shaima Al Akberi assumes the position of Compliance Officer by virtue of the Board of Directors' decision issued in session number (05/2023) on 23/11/2023.
-Since then, she has been responsible for verifying the company's and its employees' compliance with laws, regulations, decisions, and issued policies.
+• Mr. Mohamed Elnikhely has been appointed as the Compliance Officer pursuant to the Board of Directors' decision issued in session No. (08/2024) on 14/08/2024.
+He is responsible for ensuring the company's and its employees' compliance with the laws, regulations, decisions, and issued directives.